Skip to main content

 Introduction

-For almost 18 years, Fire Ecology and the Association for Fire Ecology have worked towards their mission of improving the knowledge of fire ecology and uses of fire in resilient landscape management.
+For nearly two decades, Fire Ecology and the Association for Fire Ecology have worked towards the mission of improving the knowledge of fire ecology and uses of fire in resilient landscape management.

-Diversity of our Editorial Board is a top priority
+Gender Balance and Geographical Diversity of our Editorial Board is Top Priority

-Very nearly half of the Editorial Board of Fire Ecology are women.
-We are especially proud of the gender diversity on the board, but we also appreciate that we have more to do to ensure the board is fully reflective of the research community we serve.
+Nearly half of the Fire Ecology Editorial Board are women.
+While we are especially proud of the gender balance of the board, we also acknowledge that we still have work to do to ensure the board is fully reflective of the research community it serves.

-North America is well represented in our Editorial Board, so we especially welcome Editors who might wish to join the board from Africa, Asia, Europe, Latin America and Australia – and we will consider recommendations whether from colleagues or self-nominations.
+Since North America is well represented in our Editorial Board, we seek recommendations and self-nominations from Editors who might wish to join from Africa, Asia, Australia, Europe, and Latin America.

-Since its inception, the journal Fire Ecology has offered Spanish-language translations of published abstracts to increase its audience to Central and South America and in Europe.
-This very successful service has been accomplished by a volunteer team of passionate Spanish-speaking fire ecologists and scientists in Argentina headed by Guillermo E. Defossé.
+Since its inception, Fire Ecology offers Spanish translations of abstracts to increase its readership in Central America, South America, and Europe.
+This voluntary service was made possible by a team of passionate Spanish-speaking fire ecologists and scientists in Argentina headed by Guillermo E. Defossé.

-As the number of articles published in Fire Ecology has increased, this invaluable translation service now requires a significant amount of time.
-Starting August 2023, the Association for Fire Ecology (AFE), a registered 501c3 non-profit organization, will pay translators for their contributions.
-To support AFE's ability to continue providing Spanish-language abstract translations, please consider donating to AFE at https://fireecology.org/donate
+However, since the number of published articles in Fire Ecology has increased, this invaluable translation service now requires a significant amount of time.
+As of August 2023, the Association for Fire Ecology (AFE)—a registered 501c3 non-profit organization—will pay translators for their contributions.
+To support AFE's ability to continue providing Spanish translations for abstracts, please consider donating to AFE at https://fireecology.org/donate.

-As the journal evolves to reflect growing and expanding areas of ecology and forestry that the journal serves, collections provide a great way for showcase the work of others on related topics.
-We have several collections that are already publishing articles and very popular with readers and authors alike.
-Those include:
+As Fire Ecology evolves to reflect growing and expanding areas of ecology and forestry, collections provide a great way to showcase the work of others on related topics.
+You are welcome to explore the full list of Fire Ecology collections here.

 From article views to impact, research published in Fire Ecology is getting noticed…